noahehall/theBookOfNoah/architecture/informationarchitecture.md

           - often serve as an umbrella for other organization schemes
         - chronological
           - organized by date
+          - e.g. history books, magazines, diaries, TV guides
+        - geographical
+          - political, social and economic issues are frequenty location-dependent
+      - ambiguous/subjective organization schemes
+        - divide information into categories that defy exact definition
+        - users dont know what theyre looking for
+        - grouping items in intellectually meaningful ways
+        - supports an associative learning process that enables users to make new connections and reach better conclusions
     - organization structures
       - defines the types of relationships between content items and groups